-The 12A Mazda Rotary engine is permitted in D Modified with the following restrictions:
+The 12A Mazda and 13 B Rotary engines are permitted in D Modified with the following restrictions:

-- 1. No replacement of cast iron engine case segments with aluminum. - 2.
-Side and rotor housings shall only be used from the 1974 to 1986 12A engine. - 3.
-No six-port 13B, or replacement of 12A sections such as side plates with those from other series engines, i.e. Renesis type parts.

-4. No peripheral porting is allowed.
-Bridge porting that does not cut into the water o-ring is permitted.
+- No replacement of cast iron engine case segments with aluminum. - 2.
+On the 12A engine, only side and rotor housings from 1974 to 1986 engines shall be used. - No replacement of 12A or 13B sections such as side plates with those from other series engines, i.e. Renesis type parts. - 4.
+On 12A engines, no peripheral porting or J-porting is allowed.
+Bridge porting that does not cut into the water oring is permitted.
+On 13B engines, 4 and 6-port: Maximum porting permitted is street porting.
+No bridge porting, J-Porting, or peripheral porting.